 Here is a photo from the kitchen.
 You can see from this angle that “super white” is grey (or greyer) than my kitchen!
 And you can see in contrast to the white closet walls how grey they are!

 It then got me to thinking- wouldn’t the color of the closet doors be perfect?!
 The color is delicate white by Olympic (from Lowes).
 Plus, I already know it works in my space!
-So for me, Delicate White is the perfect white for my space.
+So for me, Delicate White (no longer available) is the perfect white for my space.

 Here are my tips for finding your perfect paint color- PAINT A SWATCH on your walls!
 I hate to yell, but I am yelling at myself and the expensive $40 can of paint and three hours I wasted.
 Coulda, woulda, shoulda!
 Anyway, my point is you can’t read a description of a paint color and have it look perfect in your space- OR see it look perfect in another space.
 There are SO many variables like lighting in your region, where your windows, how much sun you get, your furnishings.
 Paint chips are just so tiny it is really hard to tell how they will be on a large space until you try it out.
 So try it out, trust me 🙂